 5.5.
 Viability: How secure are the external sources of Туре Source How secure?
 When will the money be available? funding?
-SELEP LGF Dependent on this bid 2021 Public ECC Agreed, but to be finally ratified 2021 through 2022 Stansted (MAG) Agreed 2022 DfT - NPIF Money already with ECC 2018 5.7.
-Delivery timescales The main risks associated with the delivery timescales of the project are as described above - obtaining HE's agreements and the extent of groundworks and stats work.
+SELEP LGF Dependent on this bid 2018 Public GC & GP LEP Totally 2018 through 2020 ECC Totally 2018 (for detailed design) DfT Dependent on NPIF outcome 2018 Private Housing Developer Agreed 2019 5.6.
+Cost overruns ECC will bear any cost overrun risk for the project.
+Loc will bear any cost overruit risk for the project.
+5.7.
+Delivery timescales The main risks associated with the delivery timescales of the project are as described above - land availability and obtaining HE's agreements.
 5.8.
 Financial risk management ECC will bear all risk for the project as part of its role as the Highways Authority.
 5.9.
 Alternative funding mechanisms No loan funding is requested.
 None of the investment will be repaid.